onebytegone/frisbee-lights/README.md

 ## Changelog

-  * v1.1 - Adjusted with notes form v1.0
+  * v1.1 - Adjusted with notes from v1.0
     * Has wider arms, LED supports, and a cutout for the wires to slide in
     * Requires some glue for assembly
     * Arms still tend to break off